frontendpodyplomowe/git2/README.md

-#Hi this is new conflict in GIT - type 2 with deletion.
+#Hi this is new conflict in GIT.